End-to-End Build Lifecycle¶

 - whether

-initcreates a real app or just a scaffold - whether the workspace console and workflow-owned build sequence are operating on the active workspace or on staged artifacts
+initcreates a real app or just a scaffold - whether Studio and the workflow-owned build sequence are operating on the active workspace or on staged artifacts

 - when